0xDBFB7/ionprinter/documents/log/construction.md

 Previously, I have shirked bounds-checking on arrays for performance reasons.
 However, given that stencil operations are largely memory-limited, I wonder if this is still true.

+Ionization electrons can be siphoned off and used